myConsciousness/myConsciousness/README.md

 There are many experiences that you can only get from paper books, but it's not a big deal once you get used to them

 www.foxnews.com/lifestyle/ki...

 ---

-> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-28T00:48:48.634Z
->
-> It’s none other than the opposition media that is increasing Trump's influence

----
 <!-- MY-BSKY_TIMELINE:END -->